top of page

 Music for Large & Small Ensembles - Kenny Wheeler (1990)

 A game changer...
 I think there is a before and an after 'Music for Large & Small Ensembles'.
 Wonderful tunes and arrangements, and also lots of great solos...
 There's of course Kenny, but also JT on piano, the wonderful voice of Norma Winstone, Dave Holland, Peter Erskine, John Abercrombie, Stan Sulzmann...
 A BIG 'must listen'.
-For me Kenny is the Ennio Morricone of jazz; his tunes are full of melodic and harmonic gems.
-He created a unique form of modern jazz, that draws a
+For me Kenny is the Ennio Morricone of jazz; his compositions are full of melodic and harmonic gems.
+He created a unique form of modern jazz, that

 Michel Heroux